AdobeDocs/campaign-web.en/help/v8/transactional-messaging/create-transactional.md

     ![](assets/transactional-configuration.png){zoomable="yes"}

-    Fill in the configuration of your message as for a template :
+    Fill in the configuration of your message as for a template:
     * [The transactional message properties](#transactional-properties)
     * [The context sample](#context-sample)
     * [The message content](#transactional-content)